jdebacker/UN-OG-Training/docs/book/python/OOP.md

 :label: ExerOOP-attr
 :class: green
 ```
-Update the `Specifications` class so that allows one to specify the value of $\beta$ upon initialization of the class and checks that $\beta$ is between 0 and 1.
+Update the `Specifications` class from {numref}`ExerOOP-defclass` so that it not only allows one to specify the value of `beta` upon instantiation of the class but also checks that `beta` is between 0 and 1.
 ```{exercise-end}
 ```